Idlib insurgency

-The Idlib insurgency was an insurgency in the regions Idlib Governorate between multiple factions.
+The Idlib insurgency was an insurgency during the Syrian civil war in Idlib Governorate between multiple factions.
 The conflict was primarily between the supporters of Syrian Salvation Government and forces loyal to Syrian Arab Republic.
 Other factions participating in insurgency range from the Syrian opposition forces in the Syrian National Army, supported by Turkey, to supporters of Al-Qaeda branch Hurras al-Din and members of the Islamic State.
 The insurgency was marked by assassinations and bombings, as well as armed confrontations with small arms and raids.